Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Roger Song

 Okay, great.
 Sorry.
-So, I just try to understand this, so we have to start with the genesis incubator.
-They are kind of a diving 300 to 400 million pixels for Cushing’s syndrome and given column already attracting disarranged and how do you reconcile this to your expectation for the Cushing’s syndrome franchise for column and the potential kind of column.
+So, I just try to understand this, so we have two new steroidogenesis incubators, they are kind of a guiding 300 million to 400 million pixels for Cushing’s syndrome and given colon already attracting disarranged and how do you reconcile this to your expectation for the Cushing’s syndrome franchise for colon and the potential kind of colon.

 Sean Maduck

-Yes, Raj, this is Sean Maduck, Chief Commercial Officer.
-Just that you were asking interesting what happened to $400 million market into our business?
+Yes, Roger, this is Sean Maduck, Chief Commercial Officer.
+Just that you were asking [Technical Difficulty]?
+Is that what you were asking?

 Roger Song